 Sidestreet Kennel is the culmination of a lifelong belief that a dog’s most important role is that of companion; a role which takes on many iterations and interpretations.
 For some, it is that of jogging partner, guardian, best friend, service animal, confidant, surrogate child; for others it is competition partner, breeding stock, fellow athlete.
 The dog fills a transient role in the life of its human, evolving and adapting as dogs do; ever present and attachable.

 At some point, I felt a need for a smaller breed in addition to the Aussies.
 Something smart, athletic, short coated, but less complicated; something a little more “pet friendly” for the average individual.
-So began my love affair with the Boston Terrier.
+So began my love affair with the Boston Terrier around 2005.
 Over time, my focus shifted from the Aussies and to the Bostons, and I am no longer breeding Australian Shepherds, though they will always have a place in my heart.
-In 2014 I began showing pugs and slowly have begun to have Pugs as my secondary breed.
+In 2014 I began showing Pugs and slowly have begun to have Pugs as my secondary breed.
 The Bostons and Pugs are a lovely compliment to each other.
 Fun loving, goofy, and most importantly…companion animals who have no purpose other than to bring us joy.
 What more could you want from a dog?

 My education continued and I graduated from the Cummings School of Veterinary Medicine at Tufts University in the Class of 2016 and am a Doctor of Veterinary Medicine.
 I have worked as a veterinarian in MA since graduation.